astropy/halotools/docs/quickstart_and_tutorials/tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial1.rst

 By following this tutorial together with this notebook, you can play around with your own variations of the models we'll build as you learn the basic syntax.
+The notebook also covers supplementary material that you may find clarifying, so we recommend that you read the notebook side by side with this documentation.

 Preliminary comments